 The Style property may be either 'Combo' (the default) or 'UpDown'.
 The former provides a drop-down calendar that behaves in the same way as the Calendar object and whose appearance and behaviour is controlled by a set of properties namely CalendarCols, CircleToday, HasToday, MaxDate, MinDate, MonthDelta, Today and WeekNumbers that are common to the Calendar.
-See the Calendar Object for further details.
+Note that the Style property may only be set when the object is created.